Why Knowing Your Motorcycle’s RPM Matters

 Method 1: Using a Digital Tachometer Wrap a wire around the spark plug and connect it to the digital tachometer for accurate readings.

-Method 2: Using a Wireless Tachometer Utilize a wireless tachometer to check idle RPM without physical connections.
+Method 2: Using a Wireless Tachometer Utilise a wireless tachometer to check idle RPM without physical connections.

 Method 3: Using a Multimeter Use a multimeter to measure the engine RPM by connecting it to a spark plug wire and multiplying the reading by 120 for 4-stroke engines.

-Method 4: Sound Recording Record the sound of your bike idling and analyze the graphed sound data to calculate RPM.
+Method 4: Sound Recording Record the sound of your bike idling and analyse the graphed sound data to calculate RPM.

 Method 5: User Manual and Built-in Tachometer Check the user manual and built-in tachometer for pre-set and recommended idle RPM ranges.